 The Lucis Trust's star rose as the Theosophists' star began to fall and although Bailey and the Trust are relatively obscure now they had a huge influence in their time.
 Many, including the esteemed religious scholar J. Gordon Melton, have credited her as the founder of the New Age movement.
 As many as one million people had some involvement with her teachings, according to one source on modern religions.

-Bailey had some influence on the United Nations as well, much to the horror of said conspiracy theorists.
+Bailey had some influence on the United Nations as well.
 Which makes this story all the weirder...

 THE CALL OF KHUL